 - a household member of an infected person

-The U.S. Food and Drug Administration has approved a test designed to identify avian influenza.
+The Centers for Disease Control and Prevention (CDC) has approved a test designed to identify avian influenza.
 The test is called influenza A/H5 (Asian lineage) virus real-time RT-PCR primer and probe set.
 It can offer preliminary results in only four hours.
 However, the test isn’t widely available.

 Your doctor may also perform the following tests to look for the presence of the virus that causes bird flu: